 When embarking on a career many of us thrive on being successful, climbing the ladder, breaking through the glass ceiling and, ultimately being well paid for our efforts.

-Whilst it is great to have a rewarding job and to be stimulated by the 9-5, it's very easy for the 'work to live' ethic to turn in to a 'live to work' necessity, and before you know it work is filling your 24/7.
+Whilst it is great to have a rewarding job and to be stimulated by the 9-5, it’s very easy for the ‘work to live’ ethic to turn into a ‘live to work’ necessity, and before you know it work is filling your 24/7.

-Whilst employers are clearly grateful for a team who go the extra mile, it is also worth keeping in mind contracted hours and paid holidays are there for a reason; to ensure that employees get enough 'down time' to enable them to emotionally and physically manage the stresses and strains of their job requirements.
-In fact, far from regarding employees who never leave their desks as being ideal recruits, employers can actually tear their hair out over them.
+Whilst employers are grateful for a team who go the extra mile, it is also worth keeping in mind contracted hours and paid holidays are there for a reason; to ensure that employees get enough ‘down time’ to enable them to emotionally and physically manage the stresses and strains of their job requirements.
+Far from regarding employees who never leave their desks as being ideal recruits, employers can tear their hair out over them.
 This is because, although they are the first to offer to run that weekend pitch and take on extra work, they are also first to crumple under the accumulated pressure and ultimately end up taking time off for stress and exhaustion